 - Quantifiable damages arose from the harm.

 If an individual prevails on a negligence claim, he or she likely will be entitled to compensation.
 In some devastating accidents, a victim may suffer a range of serious injuries, such as broken bones, traumatic brain injuries, damage to the spinal cord or neck, and more.
 Fortunately, he or she may be able to recover compensation for all of the medical costs that arose from the defendant’s careless actions, as well as expenses associated with any therapy or rehabilitative care that may be needed.
 Other types of damages that accident victims may pursue range from lost wages or property damage to pain and suffering or scarring and disfigurement.
-However, there is a limited time in which to assert your right to compensation, so you should not hesitate to consult a Pembroke Pines Injury Lawyer if you suspect that your harm was caused by someone else’s negligence.Discuss Your Injuries with a Compassionate Pembroke Pines Attorney
+However, there is a limited time in which to assert your right to compensation, so you should not hesitate to consult a lawyer if you suspect that your harm was caused by someone else’s negligence.Discuss Your Situation with a Personal Injury Attorney in Pembroke Pines

-Having honed our skills through more than 65 years of combined experience, the Pembroke Pines injury lawyers at Cohn & Smith are familiar with the many options that may be available to accident victims in the Pembroke Pines area and beyond.
+Having honed our skills through more than 65 years of combined experience, the injury lawyers at Cohn & Smith are familiar with the many options that may be available to accident victims in the Pembroke Pines area and beyond.
 Defendants and their insurers usually are reluctant to compensate you for the full extent of your harm unless you have capable legal representation on your side.
 This makes it important to consult a knowledgeable attorney before pursuing a claim.
-We will take the time to learn about the details of your case and understand your specific needs and goals.
+Our Pembroke Pines personal injury attorneys will take the time to learn about the details of your case and understand your specific needs and goals.
 Our firm has represented injured individuals from communities such as Sunrise, Weston, and North Dade County.
 You can contact us by completing our online form or by calling us at 954-431-8100.